ReiCHU31/Global-Terrorism-Report/README.md

 ### 1. The Global Terrorism Database
 **The Global Terrorism Database ([GTD](https://www.start.umd.edu/gtd/))** is an open-source database including information on terrorist attacks around the world from 1970 through 2017.
 The GTD includes systematic data on domestic as well as international terrorist incidents that have occurred during this time period and now includes more than 180,000 attacks.
 The database is maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), headquartered at the University of Maryland.

+Please follow this [link](https://www.kaggle.com/START-UMD/gtd) to download our used dataset.

 ### 2. Characteristics of the Database
 - Contains information on over 180,000 terrorist attacks
 - Currently the most comprehensive unclassified database on terrorist attacks in the world